sumpygump/djangae/README.md

 ---

 **Note: Djangae is under heavy development, stability is not guaranteed.
 A 2.0 release will happen when it's ready.
-If you are using Django 1.11 / Python 2.7, please use the 1.x branch**
+If you are using Django 1.11 / Python 2.7, please use the 1.x branch which is stable**

 ## Features